 European Cultural Foundation

 The European Cultural Foundation bridges communities and cultural change-makers across wider Europe.
 Connecting Culture, Communities and Democracy is the over-arching thematic focus they support, research and advocate for.
-Friso works in the communications department.
+I work in the communications department.

 Expodium is an urban do tank.
 Expodium is a collective of three [Nikos Doulos, Friso Wiersum, Bart Witte].
-Through a variety of methods of artistic research, they generate vital information about urban areas and at the same time activate those areas and their users.
-They document, archive, contextualize and frequently publish information and knowledge generated through their practise.
-They work unsolicited and they are for hire.
-They stroll and awe.
+Through a variety of methods of artistic research, we generate vital information about urban areas and at the same time activate those areas and their users.
+We document, archive, contextualize and frequently publish information and knowledge generated through our practise.
+We work unsolicited and we are for hire.
+We stroll and awe.

 All over the world people are set in motion to get to grips with their lives.
 They make passionate attempts to reclaim their lives and retain a firm ground in a quickly changing hightech society.
 The art manifestation ‘Hacking Habitat’ articulates the ever growing influence of systems and institutions, and pinpoints the impact of technology in this turbulent environment, and took place in 2016.

 Running up to the art manifestation I curated a series of Life Hack Marathons; design workshops for both thinkers and doers.
 Heterogeneous groups did congregate around the impending themes people are coping with in society: invisibility, debt, lack of free movement, and bureaucracy.